-Cassia County's case rate is trending downward.
-The positivity rate has also dropped into the minimal risk tier.
+Cassia County's case rate is still trending downward.
+The positivity rate is also in the minimal risk tier.
 The overall hospital impact is moderate and the county has three active outbreaks in long-term care facilities.

 Taking all major factors into account, the overall determined risk level is moderate.